npm

 state="active").

 The element with the item role is active while it is being moved.
 In addition, an element with the role item can be in the cloned state (state="cloned") if its clone is active.
+To clone an item, turn on the item-mode="cloned" mode.

 The appearance of <effdnd-actor item='...'> is set by the trigger using attributes during movement.
 You can also use attributes to set animation parameters, the axis of movement, and the minimum firing distance.

-export interface ITriggerAttrs {
+/export interface ITriggerAttrs {

 /**